Why are Kansas soldiers next-door to war in Ukraine? - NewsBreak

 Why are Kansas soldiers next-door to war in Ukraine?

 POZNAŃ, Pol.
-(KSNT) – Soldiers from Fort Riley in Kansas are a car’s drive away from an ongoing Russian invasion in Ukraine , and could be there for the foreseeable future, according to U.S. Army officials.
+(KSNT) — Soldiers from Kansas’s Fort Riley are a car’s drive away from an ongoing Russian invasion in Ukraine and could be there for the foreseeable future, according to U.S. Army officials.

-Fort Riley troops staff the headquarters of a multi-country operation aimed at deterring Russian aggression, according to the U.S. Army Europe and Africa.
+Fort Riley troops staff the headquarters of a multicountry operation aimed at deterring Russian aggression, according to the U.S. Army Europe and Africa.
 Officials confirmed Saturday that the soldiers would have their stay extended without a timeline.
-Located in Poznań, Poland, Fort Riley troops manning the HQ are around just six hours from the Ukrainian border.Topeka ‘raises’ Ukraine’s flag in Evergy Plaza
+Located in Poznań, Poland, Fort Riley troops manning the HQ are around just six hours from the Ukrainian border.Remember when world’s largest plane visited Wichita?

 Russia launched its full-scale invasion of Ukraine Thursday.
 By Friday, Russian troops encroached on the country’s capital, Kyiv , with explosions and gunfire audible through the city , according to Associated Press reporters in the area.
 The fighting is around just 13 hours away from the Fort Riley soldiers stationed at headquarters.